JLopez-Astro/UvA_ExoplanetEvo_Project/README.md

 # UvA_ExoplanetEvo_Project
-Exoplanet Evolution course project modeling the atmospheres of exoplanets using the PICASO package.
+A project from the Exoplanet Evolution course at the University of Amsterdam.
+The task was to model exoplanet atmospheres for planets of varying characteristics using the PICASO exoplanet atmosphere modeling package (https://natashabatalha.github.io/picaso/).
+The explanation of each model can be found in the included PDF file.